ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 Scientist defined actions must be python 2/3 compatible to work with genie python currently.

 An `ActionDefinition` is the base building block that the script generator will use to build up scripts.
-It is essentially a wrapper around a python function that can tell us:
+It is essentially a wrapper around a Python function that can tell us:
 - Whether a given set of inputs is valid
 - The types of the parameters
 - Possibly other metadata in future